Kono Aozora ni Yakusoku o

-(この青空に約束を―, Kono Aozora ni Yakusoku o) is a Japanese adult visual novel produced by Giga, originally released on March 31, 2006.
-The game was ported to the PlayStation 2 in 2007, the PlayStation Portable in 2009, and the PlayStation Vita in 2015 came with additional content although the adult content was removed.
-An anime television series was made in 2007 under the title (この青空に約束を― ～ようこそつぐみ寮へ～, Kono Aozora ni Yakusoku o: Yōkoso Tsugumi Ryō e).
-A remake, titled Kono Aozora ni Yakusoku o Refine, is scheduled to be released for the Nintendo Switch and PlayStation 4 on December 19, 2024.
+Kono Aozora ni Yakusoku o (この青空に約束を, Kono Aozora ni Yakusoku o) is a Japanese video game produced by Giga, originally released on March 31, 2006.
+The game was ported to the PS2 in 2007, PSP in 2009, and PS Vita in 2015.
+It came with additional content although the adult content was removed.
+An anime television series aired in 2007 under the title Kono Aozora ni Yakusoku o: Yōkoso Tsugumi Ryō e (この青空に約束を― ～ようこそつぐみ寮へ～, lit.
+'The Promise I Made in This Blue Sky: Welcome to the Tsugumi Dorm').
+A remake titled Kono Aozora ni Yakusoku o: Refine was released for the Nintendo Switch and PlayStation 4 on December 19, 2024.

 Gameplay

 A scene in Kono Aozora ni Yakusoku o with all the main characters of the game.

-Kono Aozora ni Yakusoku os gameplay requires minimal interaction on the player's part as much of the time that is spent on the game is for reading the text that is displayed at the bottom of the screen.
-The displayed text represents either the thoughts of the characters or the dialogue between the characters.
-As the story progresses, decision points will appear on the screen where the player can choose which heroine or heroines they wish to talk to.
+The gameplay requires minimal interaction on the player's part as much of the time that is spent on the game is for reading the text that is displayed on the bottom of the screen.
+The displayed text represents either the thoughts of characters or dialogue between them.
+As the game progresses, decision points will appear on the screen where the player can choose which heroine or heroines they would like to talk to.
 Depending on what choices the player makes, the plot will progress in a certain direction.
 There are six different routes in total.
-To view all six of these plot lines, the player will have to replay the game several times and make different choices in order to get the different endings.
+They need to replay the game several time and make different choices to view all six of these plot lines and choices in get different endings.

-The game is split into three, a prologue in the beginning and two other parts.
+The game is split into three parts, a prologue in the beginning and two others.
 The first part is split between two acts, spring and summer.
 Based on what a particular heroine feels for the protagonist, the game will proceed towards a heroine's particular route in the second part at the end of the summer.

 Plot

-Setting

 Kono Aozora ni Yakusoku o takes place on a fictional island called Minamisakōjima (南栄生島) located slightly south of Honshū in Japan.
+Rinna Sawaki, a student of Tsugumi Dormitory, behaves badly in the school and hates other visitors welcoming her.
+Wataru continues trying to welcome Rinna to the Tsugumi Dormitory.
+One day, he noticed that she is an excellent long-distance runner.